FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/_index.md

 ## Server status indicators

-The table below lists the various status options available from the *Server Control* page and when <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> displays that status.
+The table below lists the various status options available from the *Server Control* page and when {{< SecureTransport/componentshortname  >}} displays that status.

 <table>
    <thead>